droonga/droonga.org/tutorial/1.0.6/groonga/index.md

         # mkdir ~/droonga
         # cd ~/droonga

+    And, define an environment variable `DROONGA_BASE_DIR` for the path to the directory like:

+        # export DROONGA_BASE_DIR=~/droonga

+    The environment variable is used by Droonga.
+    For convenience, you should define and export it globally.

  5. Create a `droonga-engine.yaml` in the directory, *on each computer*.
     It includes information to work droonga-engine well.
     Currently you only have to put correct host name or IP address of the computer itself, with the key `host`, like: